dinoboff/singpath-verifiers/README.md

 4. configure the verifier for this machine: `cd singpath-verifiers; ./bin/verifier init`;
 5. upload the rules (WIP: The rules are not yet public).

-TODO: publish rules or partial rules related to rules.
+TODO: publish rules or partial rules related to task queue.

 ## Running the verifier